AkashBabu/supervised-emitter/README.md

 ## Benchmarking stats
-Node: 10.1.1
-Machine: Mac Book Pro, 16GB RAM
-OS: Mojave

 ## Contribution
-Please read the contribution guidelines before raising a PR For discussion related to a new feature or modifications please raise an issue [here].
+Please read the [contribution guidelines](https://github.com/AkashBabu/supervised-emitter/blob/master/CONTRIBUTING.md) before raising a PR
+For discussion related to a new feature or modifications please raise an issue.